 There is no 100% safe way to bed share, but there are issues that make bed sharing more dangerous.
 The below factors increase the risk of infant death when bed sharing.

 - Was born premature (less than 37 weeks)

 - Was born weighing less than 5lbs 8oz

 - Is less than 4 months old

-- smokes or vapes (even if you do not smoke/vape in bed) or if mom used tobacco while pregnant
+- Smokes or vapes (even if you do not smoke/vape in bed)

-- has other people in the bed, including other children or pets
+- Has multiple people in the bed, including other children or pets

 If you said yes, to any of these factors it is strongly suggested that you reconsider the practice of bed sharing to keep your baby safe.
 Instead, consider using a safety approved crib, bassinet, or pack-n-play in your room beside your bed or a safety approved bedside sleeper attached to your bed.

 - In a smoke/vape free space

 - With NO blankets, pillows (including nursing pillows), or other extra items near them